dchristian3188/dchristian3188.github.io/_posts/2017-05-24-Creating A DSC Class-Based Resource.md

     [PsDscRunAsCredential = [PSCredential]]
 }
 ```
-## Creating a Configuration
+## Creating A Configuration
 Ok moment of truth.
-Let's create a new configuration to test the new resource.
+Let's create a configuration to test the new resource.
 ```powershell
 configuration DiskConfig
 {